11/03/21 - How To Spot A Thylacine (A Meandering Odyssey Through Post-Truthism, Reality TV, Food Pyramids, UFOlogists, Deep Fakes and Complexity Theory)

 - Plenty of nutritional advice has been manipulated by the food industry over the years, but perhaps the most famous (and egregious) example is that of the Food Pyramid.
 The 1992 USDA Food Pyramid was disseminated widely (including in schools) but actually provided guidance that ran counter to the latest food science.
 Powerful food and beverage companies used their influence to shape the Food Pyramid, including reducing the recommended serves of fruit and vegetables and sharply increasing the recommended amount of processed wheat and corn.

 Even when research hasn't been directly compromised by bad actors, there are less nefarious elements at play that can still lead to spurious results.
 In 2015, the Center for Open Science published the findings of their "Reproducibility Project".
 As part of this project, the participants chose 100 published psychological studies from leading journals and attempted to replicate their results.
 Of the 100 original studies, 97 claimed to have found statistically significant effects, but in only 35 could these effects be replicated.
 Even in the 35 successful experiments, the effect size was found to be smaller in most cases.
-A separate analysis found that approximately $28 billion worth of medical research in the US every year is not reproducible.
+A separate analysis (opens new window) found that approximately $28 billion worth of medical research in the US every year is not reproducible.

 Part of the problem here is just experimental design.
 Many famous studies (most of which are still quoted today) like the Stanford Prison Experiment have been debunked due to laughably poor design decisions.
 A more fundamental issue, however, is the reliance on and misuse of p-values.